Skip to content

 What are the symptoms of testicular cancer?

-The most common symptom of testicular cancer is a lump or swelling in a testicle.
+The most common sign of testicular cancer is a lump or swelling in a testicle.
+So, knowing how to self-examine your testicles can lead to early detection of cancer.

 Less common symptoms include: